TheStig294/100-more-randomats-pack-1/README.md

 # Newly added/updated randomats

+1. Fetch me their souls... - Draws in fog and spawns zombies around the map!
+2. Deflation - Players shrink as they take damage!
+3. Press E to ping - Pressing 'E' pings a location
+4. Unrealistic Recoil - Shooting pushes you forwards
+5. Triggered - Everyone's screen shakes and a loud noise plays when someone dies
-1. Don't Get Greedy... - Get buyable items over time, but you die if you already have one!
+6. Don't Get Greedy... - Get buyable items over time, but you die if you already have one!
-2. Gun Game 3.0 - Periodically gives everyone buyable items!
+7. Gun Game 3.0 - Periodically gives everyone buyable items!
-3. Deathly Chaos - Triggers a randomat when someone dies
+8. Deathly Chaos - Triggers a randomat when someone dies
+9. Fastest Finger - First person to type a randomat name in chat triggers it!
+10. The Bucket - Spawns a bucket on the map that kills on touch!

 # Randomats